 OECD: Many Flemish teachers feel overwhelmed by AI

 More than half of Flemish teachers who have not yet made the transition to AI feel overwhelmed by the expectation to use digital tools.
-This is one of the highest percentages within the OECD, according to the report ‘Digital Education Outlook 2026’.
-In the report, the OECD also warns against “cognitive laziness” among pupils.
+This is one of the highest percentages within the OECD, according to the Digital Education Outlook 2026.
+In its report, the Organisation for Economic Co-operation and Development also warns against “cognitive laziness” among pupils.

-The Organisation for Economic Co-operation and Development (OECD) analysed the impact of generative artificial intelligence (AI) on education systems worldwide.
+The OECD analysed the impact of generative artificial intelligence on education systems worldwide.
 Generative AI refers to tools that can independently generate text or other output.
-The best-known tools are ChatGPT from OpenAI and Gemini from Google.
+The best-known tools are OpenAI's ChatGPT and Google's Gemini.

-However, these ambitious goals are meeting with resistance.
+However, these goals are meeting with resistance.
 Flemish teachers, like their colleagues in Japan, Croatia and Serbia, most often say they feel overwhelmed by digital expectations.
 This feeling is particularly prevalent among those who have not yet embraced the technology.
-In the first grade of secondary school, more than half of the teachers who do not yet use AI see these high demands as a barrier.
-It prevents them from introducing AI into the classroom.

 'Cognitive laziness'

 The OECD refers to this as “cognitive laziness”: pupils use the tool as a shortcut to the answer, which means they do not really process the subject matter.
 The organisation therefore advocates AI tools that are specifically developed for education and that guide pupils with questions, rather than giving them the answer straight away.
-In other words, AI should not take over the thinking process.

-#FlandersNewsService | Illustration © PHOTO Matthieu RONDEL / AFP
+#FlandersNewsService | Illustration © PHOTO MATTHIEU RONDEL / AFP

 Related news